oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 - Pull the container image from the Oracle Container Registry automatically during the OUD Kubernetes deployment.
 - Manually pull the container image from the Oracle Container Registry and then upload it to your own container registry.
-- Manually pull the container image from the Oracle Container Registry and manually stage it on the master node and each worker node.
+- Manually pull the container image from the Oracle Container Registry and manually stage it on each worker node.

 #### Build your own OUD container image using WebLogic Image Tool